-Buying property is expensive, and getting your initial foothold in the market can seem like an impossible task.
+Buying property is expensive, and getting an initial foothold in the market can seem an impossible task.

 Fortunately, many state and territory governments have recognised this and provide eligible first home buyers with a leg up in the form of grants, as well as stamp duty concessions

-More than 20 years on from their first introduction, the grants, often abbreviated to FHOGs (first home owner grants), remain popular initiatives to help home buyers break into the housing market.
+More than 20 years on from their introduction, the grants, often abbreviated as FHOGs (first home owner grants), remain popular initiatives to help home buyers break into the housing market.

 What are first home owner grants?

-First home owner grants are administered by various state and territory governments, so the details can fluctuate across the nation.
+First home owner grants are administered by various state and territory governments, so the details can fluctuate between jurisdictions.

-They can also sometimes be used to bolster a buyer’s deposit, making them particularly attractive to many wishful homeowners.
+They can also sometimes be used to bolster a buyer’s deposit, making the grants particularly attractive to many potential first home buyers - but they are not open to all.

 Queensland (QLD)